dd-harp/MicroMoB/README.md

 ## Documentation

-To learn more about the software design, the problems it was designed to solve, and how to build new models in **Micro-MoB**, please read `vignette("MicroMoB")`.

-After that, `vignette("bloodmeal")` describes how the bloodmeal algorithm computes the distribution of bites using each component's interface, allowing different models to be linked in a consistent framework.
+To start learning more about the software design, the problems it was designed to solve, and how to build new models in **Micro-MoB**, please read `vignette("MicroMoB")`.
+After, `vignette("bloodmeal")` describes how the bloodmeal algorithm computes the distribution of bites using each component's interface, allowing different models to be linked in a consistent framework.